Frequently Asked Questions - Columbia Pro Bono Requirement

 - Pro Bono Work at the Law School

 - Pro Bono Assignments and Summer Jobs

 1. Pro Bono Documentation

 1a.
 I performed pro bono service awhile ago and never submitted the proper documentation.
-Can I still get mandatory pro bono credit for that work?
+Can I still get mandatory (or voluntary) pro bono credit for that work?